sgalkin/CarND-PID-Control-Project/README.md

 1. Try to use different parameters tuning technic
 2. Try to use PID instead of PD to control throttle
 3. Try different input for throttle controller (ie use current angle and/or speed)
+4. Normalize parameters to be on the same scale before running twiddle